-In conclusion, in our study, although significant decreases in apoptosis were generally observed with the application of ω fatty acids, we observed a decrease in the amount of ROS with an increase in the $\omega\text{-}6$ ratio.
-As expected, there was a certain decrease in anti-inflammatory TGF β1 levels as the $\omega\text{-}6$ ratio increased.
-However, consistent with some studies, the observed decrease in the release of proinflammatory cytokines starting from a 1/4 or 1/8 $\omega\text{-}3\text{:}\omega\text{-}6$ ratio was confusing.
-Considering our findings, further studies are needed to suggest a clear $\omega\text{-}3\text{:}\omega\text{-}6$ ratio.
+In conclusion, in our study, although significant decreases in apoptosis were generally observed with the application of ω fatty acids, we observed a decrease in the amount of ROS with an increase in the ω -6 ratio.
+As expected, there was a certain decrease in anti-inflammatory TGF1 β levels as the ω -6 ratio increases.
+However, consistent with some studies, the observed decrease in the release of proinflammatory cytokines starting from a 1/4 or 1/8 ω -3: ω -6 ratio was confusing.
+A limitation of our study was that the protein expression of cytokines could not be measured because mRNA expression may not always fully express protein expression.
+Considering our findings, further studies are needed to suggest a clear ω -3: ω -6 ratio.